Helpless-Avocado/Avocado_Vision/ReadMe.txt

     For enabling FFMPEG, simply add the line: implementation 'com.arthenica:mobile-ffmpeg-video:3.0'
     Into the build.gradle underneath dependencies.
-Version 3.0 was used as it supported a minSDK of 23, but higher versions will also work with this project
+Version 3.0 was used as it supported a minSDK of 23, but higher versions will also work with this project.

 Running this Project: